DFE-Digital/support-for-early-career-teachers-static/content/accessibility.md

 Not applicable.

-### What we’re doing to improve accessibility
+### What we're doing to improve accessibility

-We have used the government’s fully accessible pattern library, which is optimised for common user tasks, to build this service.
+We have used the government's fully accessible pattern library, which is optimised for common user tasks, to build this service.
 This pattern library is built with keyboard accessibility, colour contrast, structural elements and error best practice.

 Parts of the website are not accessible.
 Training content has been designed and written by third parties.
 This content is often interactive, designed to be printed and uses elements not compatible with the GOV.UK design system.